 Trying to coordinate everything that goes into the oven can be a daunting task.
 The whole thing is made so much easier when you use your slow cooker, and you wind up with succulent turkey that everyone will enjoy.

-Cooking the turkey in a Crock Pot is ideal for a smaller crowd.
+So yes, cooking the turkey in a Crock Pot is ideal for a smaller crowd.
 Or if you have a bigger group of people, you may want to consider cooking a whole turkey in the oven and a turkey breast in the slow cooker to make sure you have enough for everyone.

 You might be a little nervous the first time you try this method of cooking a turkey.
 However, once you see how easy it is, it’s likely to become your favorite way.